It’s All About Hitting the Target!Kristine Kelly, Literacy & ELA Coordinator

 According to Robert Marzano, “Students who can identify what they are learning significantly outscore those who do not.”
 As I interact with and visit my colleagues’ ABE programs, I’m seeing many classrooms with posted learning targets.

 Learning targets in the form of “I can…” statements are “newer” additions to ABE but they are a powerful tool to shift to more focus on student-centered thinking and reflection on learning rather than strictly teacher-led instruction.
-You may recognize the term learning targets from the ELA and math templates I posted a few weeks ago (in the Content Standards resource library) or may have been introduced to them through the CCRS Implementation Cohort Training as one of the 14 ABE consortia participating this year.
+You may recognize the term learning targets from the ELA and math templates I posted in the CCR Standards resource library, or may have been introduced to them through the CCRS Implementation Cohort Training as one of the 14 ABE consortia participating this year.

 “I can…” learning target statements empower students, provide a common focus, communicate what is important, build community and engagement, and increase motivation and confidence.